aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ## Amazon Cognito Setup

 This example uses AWS CDK stack that deploys Amazon Cognito resources.
-The stack will be deployed automatically if you use CI/CD pipeline.
-To deploy it manually you can use following command:
+The stack will be deployed automatically if you use a CI/CD pipeline.
+To deploy it manually, you can use the following command:

 **\*Note:** Please verify that current directory is <repository path>/serverless-samples/queue-based-ingestion/python-cdk